You may wish to see an introduction to this section first.

 Prinkipo/Buyukada - View towards the other islands from St. George's Monastery

 The monastery is modern although it was built on top of a previous Xth century building.
-Two different processions walk along the steep path which leads to the monastery: the joyful tribe of tourists who stop every so often to take pictures, drink and relax and the tribe of those who focus on reaching the monastery by a steady pace leaving behind them a long uninterrupted thread; they do not talk to anyone, they are absorbed in their thoughts; they come to accomplish a vow they made or to ask for the help of God for one of their relatives: it is a sort of Scala Santa.
-It is a holy place for all religions.
+Two different processions walk along the steep path which leads to the monastery: the joyful tribe of tourists who stop every so often to take pictures, drink and relax and the tribe of those who focus on reaching the monastery by a steady pace; they do not talk to anyone, they are absorbed in their thoughts; they come to accomplish a vow they made or to ask for the help of God for one of their relatives, similar to what occurs at Our Lady of Annunciation on Tinos.

 Prinkipo/Buyukada - View towards the Asian Coast from St. George's Monastery

 Plan of this section:

 Great Palace Mosaic Museum